 Types of Caladiums

 Caladium is both a genus of plants and a common name for the plants in the genus.
-There are many different varieties of caladiums and many different leaf patterns are available.
-The arrow-shaped leaves are generally variegated (having more than one color) and contain different pigments, which may be green, yellow, pink, red or brown in color.
+Many different varieties of caladiums exist and many different leaf patterns are available.
+The arrow-shaped leaves are generally variegated (having more than one color) and contain different pigments, which may be green, yellow, pink, red, or brown in color.